cfpb/design-system/docs/special-pages/home.md

 layout: variation
 collection_name: special-pages
 is_homepage: true
-description: >
+description: >-
   <div class="content-75 content-last" markdown="1">

-  ### The Design System is an open-source resource for teams at the Consumer Financial Protection Bureau (CFPB).
-It's intended to help teams produce consistent, effective, and accessible products for the American public.
+  <p class="lead-paragraph">The Design System is an open-source resource for teams at the Consumer Financial Protection Bureau (CFPB).
+It's intended to help teams produce consistent, effective, and accessible products for the American public.</p>

   </div>